First-order formalism for Alice string: First-order Formalism for Non-Abelian Multi-field Strings

 Note that this may not be the most general equations derived from~\eqref{axial}.
 However, in the next section we show that this yields the correct BPS conditions for the known Alice strings.
 Eq.~\eqref{eq:bps1} is the {\bf first} of the two Bogomolny equations.
 With this condition,

-The second fundamental assumption, {\it i.e.,} the stability under rescaling, is essentially the {\it Derrick's theorem} for static defects~\cite{Derrick:1964ww}.
+The second fundamental assumption, {\it i.e.,} the stationary under rescaling, is essentially the {\it Derrick's theorem} for static defects~\cite{Derrick:1964ww}.
 The argument is as follows.
 For static axially-symmetric vortices, the total energy is

 Since, under rescaling $r\rightarrow\lambda r$, the kinetic terms rescale as $X\rightarrow\lambda^2X$ and $Y^{(j)}\rightarrow\lambda^4Y^{(j)}$, the energy does also rescale as